Muddled promises on schools pose political problem for Biden

 Another challenge for Biden in getting teachers and students fully back to in-person learning is the question of vaccinations for teachers, where the administration's message has been muddled.

-While Biden said Tuesday that teachers should move up in priority for getting vaccinated, White House press secretary Jen Psaki said Wednesday that vaccinating teachers was just a recommendation.
+While Biden said Tuesday that teachers should move up in priority for getting vaccinated, White House press secretary Jen Psaki clarified his stance on Wednesday, saying that while teachers should be a priority, vaccinating teachers was just a recommendation and not required for schools to reopen.
 And Dr. Anthony Fauci, the administration's top infectious disease expert, said it would be “non-workable” for every teacher to get vaccinated before schools reopen.

 Domenech said the comments from the administration are certain to be met with frustration from teachers.